Business Growth Coaching

 Look In The Mirror

 The first thing we must do is assess the company’s current position.
 We need to take a good look in the mirror and really see what is there.
-This could be seen as a SWAT analysis, but it is geared to your team, your clients and to who you are as a business owner.
+This could be seen as a SWOT analysis, but it is geared to your team, your clients and to who you are as a business owner.

 Your strengths.
 We look at the financials; review the operations; examine the policies & procedures; evaluate how the company drives value to the bottom line; and discuss marketing practices.